jsfix-ci/rxjs-event-bus/README.md

 ## Intro

-This is a component for react.
+This is a module for event management.

 ## Feature

 - [x] Easy-to-use
 - [x] Typescript Support
-- [x] Storybook UI component
+- [x] Rxjs
+- [ ] Hooks support

 ## Install